- Coastal Walks

 Be blown away by the contrasting landscapes, from barren moonscapes to lush, green forests

-Explore the ’undiscovered’, picturesque towns La Orotava and Garachico
+Stay in historic hotels in the ’undiscovered’, picturesque towns of La Orotava and Garachico

 Visit the village of Masca, spectacularly situated at the edge of a ridge high above a stunning valley